-2.10.2 Extracting Files from an Archive
+2.10.2 Extracting files from an archive

 - 1. In Archive Manager, select the files that you want to extract. - 2.
 Click Extract. - 3.
-Specify the directory where Archive Manager will extracts the files. - 4.
+Specify the directory where Archive Manager will extract the files. - 4.
 Choose from the following extraction options:

 Option Description All files Extracts all files from the archive.
 Selected files Extracts the selected files from the archive.
-Files Extracts from the archive all files that match the speci- fied pattern.
+Files Extracts from the archive all files that match the specified pattern.
 Keep directory structure Reconstructs the directory structure when extracting the specified files.
 For example, you specify /tmp in the Filename text box and extract all files.
-The archive contains a subdirecto- ry called doc.
+The archive contains a subdirectory called doc.
 If you select the Keep directory structure option, Archive Manager extracts the contents of the subdirectory to /tmp/doc.
 If you do not select the Keep directory structure option, Archive Manager does not create any subdirectories.
 Instead, it extracts all files from the archive, including files from subdirectories, to /tmp.
 Do not overwrite newer files If not active, the Archive Manager overwrites any files in the destination directory that have the same name as the specified files.

-Option Description If you select this option, Archive Manager does not ex- tract the specified file if an existing file with the same name already exists in the destination directory.
+Option Description If you select this option, Archive Manager does not extract the specified file if an existing file with the same name already exists in the destination directory.